openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 This ensures channel group [Remote Services](#remote-services) is supporting door lock and unlock remote control.

 In *Services Supported* the entry *ChargingHistory* is mentioned.
-So it's valid to connect channel group [Charging Sessions](#sessions) in order to display your last charging sessions.
+So it's valid to connect channel group [Charge Sessions](#charge-sessions) in order to display your last charging sessions.

 | Property Key           | Property Value      |  Supported Channel Groups    |
 |------------------------|---------------------|------------------------------|